hdShang/arxiv-daily/docs/cs-AI/2025-05-26/papers/250520417v1-scar-shapley-credit-assignment-for-more-efficient-rlhf.md

 ---
 layout: default
-title: SCAR: Shapley Credit Assignment for More Efficient RLHF
+title: "SCAR: Shapley Credit Assignment for More Efficient RLHF"
 ---

 # SCAR: Shapley Credit Assignment for More Efficient RLHF